Manage to Lead now available as interactive, digital content powered by the leading provider for higher education textbooks.

 Figure-4: Click on the figure to fill out and submit the Initiative-to-Action form for a Strategic Initiative.

-• Take 20-minutes to fill out an Initiative-to-Action template using the link in Figure-4, for a specific initiative, preferably one the leader would like the team member to sponsor; and then to
+• Take 20-minutes to fill out an Initiative-to-Action template using the link in Figure-4, for a specific initiative, preferably one the leader would like the team member to sponsor

 • Lead the group in a brief discussion about the assigned initiative.